-For services rendered by a provider under a negotiated discount arrangement made available to the Plan through the company that administers your benefits, an amount that does not, as determined by the entity through which the discount arrangement is made available to the Plan, exceed the negotiated amount.

-- For all other services, an amount measured determined by the appropriate company administering your benefits by comparing the actual charge with the charges made, and/or with the amounts reimbursed to providers for charges made under a variety of methods, limited to including but not known provider discount reimbursement schedules. negotiated arrangements, and maximum allowables, for similar services and supplies provided to individuals of similar age, sex, circumstances and medical condition in the locality concerned. - In determining the Reasonable Charge for a service or supply that is: - unusual; or - not often provided in the area; or - provided by only a small number of providers in the area;
+- For services rendered by a provider under a negotiated discount arrangement made available to the Plan through the company that administers your benefits, an amount that does not, as determined by the entity through which the discount arrangement is made available to the Plan, exceed the negotiated amount. - For all other services, an amount measured determined by the appropriate company administering your benefits by comparing the actual charge with the charges made, and/or with the amounts reimbursed to providers for charges made under a variety of methods, not limited includina but to known provider negotiated reimbursement schedules, discount arrangements, and maximum allowables, for similar services and supplies provided to individuals of similar age, sex, circumstances and medical condition in the locality concerned. - In determining the Reasonable Charge for a service or supply that is: - · unusual; or - not often provided in the area; or provided by only a small number of providers in the area;